Rick Reynolds, LCSW

 5. Don't gratify their hostility.
 You don't want to act in ways that allow the other person to believe your mate was justified in coming to them.

 6. Trying to get them to "get it" is futile.
 One of the most common motivations for confronting the other person is to try to get them to see that you're a real person and that their actions are destroying real lives.
-Personally, I don't think you're going to have any more luck getting them to understand than you've had at getting your mate to realize it.
-The defense mechanisms put into place to justify the affair in the first place are most likely still in place after the affair.
+Personally, I don't think you're going to have any more luck getting them to understand that than you've had at getting your mate to realize it.
+The defense mechanisms put into place to justify the affair in the first place are most likely still in place after discovery.
 You alone are not going to be the person capable of breaking through their denial.

 After all is said and done, some of you will still feel an overwhelming need to confront the affair partner.
 For some, it will be driven by a need to get the compulsion out of their head.
 For others, it may be a need to face their fears.
 There can be any number of reasons, but I do suggest you try to get your mind off the affair partner and onto your own recovery – that is much more productive.
 The last thing you want to do is let another person have the power to control your peace of mind.